Dairy

-A dairy is a place where milk is stored and where butter, cheese and other dairy products are made, or a place where those products are sold.
-It may be a room, a building or a larger establishment.
-In the United States, the word may also describe a dairy farm or the part of a mixed farm dedicated to milk for human consumption, whether from cows, buffaloes, Goats, sheep, horses or camels.
+A dairy is a place where milk is stored and where butter, cheese, and other dairy products are made, or a place where those products are sold.
+It may be a room, a building, or a larger establishment.
+In the United States, the word may also describe a dairy farm or the part of a mixed farm dedicated to milk for human consumption, whether from cows, buffaloes, goats, yaks, sheep, horses or camels.

-The attributive dairy describes milk-based products, derivatives and processes, and the animals and workers involved in their production, for example dairyman, dairymaid, dairy cattle or dairy goat.
+The attributive dairy describes milk-based products, derivatives, and processes, and the animals and workers involved in their production, for example dairyman, dairymaid, dairy cattle or dairy goat.
 A dairy farm produces milk and a dairy factory processes it into a variety of dairy products.
 These establishments constitute the global dairy industry, part of the food industry.

+The word dairy comes from an Old English word for female servant, as milking was historically done by dairymaids.

 Terminology

 Terminology differs between countries.
 In the United States, for example, an entire dairy farm is commonly called a "dairy".
 The building or farm area where milk is harvested from the cow is often called a "milking parlor" or "parlor", except in the case of smaller dairies, where cows are often put on pasture, and usually milked in "stanchion barns".
 The farm area where milk is stored in bulk tanks is known as the farm's "milk house".
 Milk is then hauled (usually by truck) to a "dairy plant", also referred to as a "dairy", where raw milk is further processed and prepared for commercial sale of dairy products.

 In New Zealand, farm areas for milk harvesting are also called "milking parlours", and are historically known as "milking sheds".
 As in the United States, sometimes milking sheds are referred to by their type, such as "herring bone shed" or "pit parlour".
 Parlour design has evolved from simple barns or sheds to large rotary structures in which the workflow (throughput of cows) is very efficiently handled.
 In some countries, especially those with small numbers of animals being milked, the farm may perform the functions of a dairy plant, processing their own milk into saleable dairy products, such as butter, cheese, or yogurt.
 This on-site processing is a traditional method of producing specialist milk products, common in Europe.

 In the United States a dairy can also be a place that processes, distributes and sells dairy products, or a room, building or establishment where milk is stored and processed into milk products, such as butter or cheese.
 In New Zealand English the singular use of the word dairy almost exclusively refers to a corner shop, or superette.
 This usage is historical as such shops were a common place for the public to buy milk products.